Urticaria chronic spontaneous L50.8

 This section has been translated automatically.

-• Up to 70% of the disease is idiopathic.
+• Up to 70% of the diseases are idiopathic.

-• Positive atopy history exists in about 1/4 of patients.
-Total IgE is elevated in > 50% of cases.
+• About 1/4 of patients have a positive history of atopy; total IgE is elevated in > 50% of cases.

-• The model of molecular mimicry of epitopes as a possible trigger of chronic urticaria is discussed again and again.
-The model is based e.g. on the transient presence of various antibodies (e.g. thyroid autoantibodies TAK/TPO) as well as transient or permanent susceptibility to non-immunological hypersensitivity reactions (e.g. intolerance reactions characterized by non-IgE-mediated histamine release ).
+• The model of molecular mimicry of epitopes is repeatedly discussed as a possible trigger of chronic urticaria.
+The model is based, for example, on the temporary presence of various antibodies (e.g. thyroid autoantibodies TAK/TPO) as well as on a temporary or permanent susceptibility to non-immunological hypersensitivity reactions (e.g. intolerance reactions characterized by non-IgE-mediated histamine release ).

-• Depending on the type of urticaria, very different triggers come into question:
+• Depending on the type of urticaria, very different triggers are possible:

-• Food additives: dyes, benzoates, salicylates , sulfites, glutamates (non-IgE-mediated); data on this are contradictory; causative in < 5% of patients).
+• Food additives: colorants, benzoates, salicylates, sulphites, glutamates (non-IgE-mediated); the data on this is contradictory; causative in < 5 % of patients)

 • Acetylsalicylic acid: no association with salicylate-containing foods (non-IgE-mediated)

-• Food (IgE-mediated allergic reactions) or contamination (e.g. residues of antibiotics in meat etc.): such reactions are rather rare (< 1% in children and adults)
+• Food (IgE-mediated allergic reactions) or contamination (e.g. residues of antibiotics in meat): Such reactions are rather rare (< 1% in children and adults).

-• Bacterial infections (Helicobacter pylori [for this mode of infection there is the highest evidence], streptococci, staphylococci, yersinia); for infections in the dental and ENT area, there are no confirmed correlations between therapy and urticaria course, although in individual cases these correlations are postulated.
+• Bacterial infections (Helicobacter pylori [there is the highest level of evidence for this mode of infection], streptococci, staphylococci, Yersinia); for infections in the dental and ENT area, there are no confirmed correlations between therapy and the course of urticaria, although such correlations have been postulated in individual cases.

-• Viral infections (reports on hepatitis virus infections and norovirus infections are available [no convincing evidence so far]).
+• Viral infections (there are reports of hepatitis virus infections and norovirus infections [no convincing evidence to date])

-• parasites (lamblia, entamoeba, worm infections; trichomonads, trichinella, Toxocara canis)
+• Parasites (lamblia, entamoebae, worm infections; trichomonads, trichinella, toxocara canis)

 • Autoimmune processes (autologous serum test, thyroid autoantibodies - see autoreactive urticaria)